sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 Regardless, the trend seems to be that the correct Inception crop benefits lower training budget experiments but shows more mixed results for higher training budget.
-One plausible explanation is that oversampling crops with smaller area amounts to stronger augmentation, which tends to benefit models in the long run.
+One plausible explanation is that oversampling crops with smaller area amounts to stronger augmentation, which tends to benefit models in the long run <d-footnote>One might be tempted to try curriculum learning with increasing augmentation strength, but early experiments (<a href="https://github.com/EIFY/mup-vit/tree/curriculum">source</a>) result in <a href="https://api.wandb.ai/links/eify/ylnhm3or">76.65-77.35 for 90ep Head: MLP → linear</a>, almost the same range.</d-footnote>.
 We can also see this by [comparing better baseline with no RandAug+MixUp](https://api.wandb.ai/links/eify/3joh568g):

 <div class="caption">
   <img src="/2025/assets/img/2025-04-28-vit-baseline-revisited/augmentation_tortoise_and_hare.png" class="img-fluid" width="auto" height="auto">